 Previously we discussed our progress in testing some approaches to mechanistic anomaly detection (MAD).
 This is a short update on progress since then.

-• We found anomaly detection performance was much worse for Llama 3.1 8B trained in the same way as Mistral 7B v0.1, the model that we were using previously.
+- We found anomaly detection performance on non-arithmetic tasks was much worse for Llama 3.1 8B trained in the same way as Mistral 7B v0.1, the model that we were using previously.

-• We found that Llama was somewhat less quirky than Mistral, but it still exhibited the desired quirky behaviour and achieved lower loss on average across the tasks.
+- When anomaly detection did not work well, we found Llama was somewhat less quirky than Mistral, but it still exhibited the desired quirky behaviour and achieved lower loss on average across the tasks.

 Overall, these results are discouraging for our MAD approaches.
 While Llama was less quirky than Mistral on the datasets where we found anomaly detection hard, it was still unambiguously quirky.
 This suggests that it's possible for models to develop practically important anomalous behaviour without our MAD methods being able to reliably detect it.